 POS systems and software vary greatly in cost and will depend on the functionality required and the size of the business.

-The number of hardware units needs to be considered such as hand held devices, receipt printers, touchscreen monitors, and payment processing devices.
-Plus, the PC’s and devices which will manage the data received for kitchens and management alike.
+The number of hardware units needs to be considered such as handheld devices, receipt printers, touchscreen monitors, and payment processing devices.
+Plus, the PC’s and devices will manage the data received for kitchens and management alike.

-For any kind of functionality and integration, with a mix of hardware and software, prices are likely to start from around $1000 CAD.
-The most important thing is to research features and suppliers then start to compare hardware, software and any associated monthly costs.
+For any functionality and integration, with a mix of hardware and software, prices are likely to start from around $1000 CAD.
+The most important thing is to research features and suppliers and then start to compare hardware, software, and any associated monthly costs.

 Choosing the Right Provider